 A Look at the Villages Along the Tour du Mont Blanc

-An old Roman road through Croix du Col du Bonhomme and many other landscapes will bring you into the hidden French village of Les Contamines-Montjoi and its old farm buildings.
-While you are there, the adorable ornate Church of Notre-Dame de la Gorge which is just off the Tour du Mont Blanc.
+An old Roman road runs through Croix du Col du Bonhomme and on to the pretty French village of Les Contamines.
+There are old farm buildings – many have been restored to traditional Savoy architecture.
+There is the Church of Notre-Dame de la Gorge which is just off the Tour du Mont Blanc.

 Heading out of Les Contamines you will pass through pretty forests and meadows to the Chalets du Truc perched under the great west-face of the Mont Blanc massif.
 There is a small peak you can climb before descending to the Chalets de Miage at 1559m.
 You then make a steep climb to the Col du Tricot (2120m) and then on towards the plateau above Les Houches.
 This is a fitting end to your trek with the most outstanding views of the Chamonix Valley, the Chamonix Aiguilles and the Mont Blanc massif.